pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

       // StateNone means this schema element is absent and can't be used.
       StateNone SchemaState = iota
       - Check if the table structure after the ALTER is valid
-      - Generate physical table ids to each new partition
+      - Use the generate physical table ids to each new partition (that was generated already by the client sending the ALTER command).
-      - Update the meta data with the new partitions and which partitions to be dropped (so that new transaction can double write)
+      - Update the meta data with the new partitions (AddingDefinitions) and which partitions to be dropped (DroppingDefinitions), so that new transactions can double write.
       - Set placement rules
       - Set TiFlash Replicas
       - Set legacy Bundles (non-sql placement)